AUGUST 2022, UPDATED 2024

 Milos

 I decided to visit Milos after having seen pictures of Sarakiniko beach, a beach with a moonscape.
-You will find interesting, hidden type, beaches everywhere around Milos.
+You will find interesting, hidden, beaches everywhere around Milos.
 The island is relatively undiscovered and therefore you can have the main sights to yourself if you visit in the shoulder season.
 You can get much better price-value for accomodation and food and will not find expensive beachbars.
 Milos is lovely low-key, though it features incredibly clear waters!
 You can do wonderful sailing daytrips to the Kleftiko caves, in which you can even swim, or to neighboring Kimolos.
 Milos is less developed than the other islands, so you will be less spoilt for choice when it comes to restaurants.
 The capital Plaka is a super cute town, but it is very small and only features a few restaurants (and not all of them are good).
 When we visited in May not all boattours were available yet and it was not possible yet to rent a boat on the beach nearby Kleftiko.
-Sarakiniko and Kleftiko are the real showstoppers of the islands, while the towns are cute but cannot measure up to Mykonos town or Oia.
+Sarakiniko and Kleftiko are the real showstoppers of the islands, while the towns are cute but cannot measure up to the other islands.